 Defines the SAML attribute that is going to be mapped to the principal (username) of the authenticated user in Kibana.
 In this example,

 urn:oasis:names:tc:SAML:2.0:nameid-format:persistentformat from the Subject of the SAML Assertion.
+See the attribute mapping documentation for details and available options.

 Defines the SAML attribute used for role mapping when configured in Kibana.
 Common choices are

 attributes.groupsdepend on the IdP provider, so be sure to review their documentation.
+See the attribute mapping documentation for details and available options.

 The file path or the HTTPS URL where your IdP metadata is available, such as